Blendify/blender-manual/blender_docs/manual/render/eevee/limitations.rst

 - The screen space effects disappear when reaching the screen border.
   This can be partially fixed by using the *overscan* feature.
-- The screen space effects don't know how deep (or thick) the objects are.
+- Screen space effects lack deep information (or the thickness of objects).
   This is why most effects have a thickness parameter to control how to consider potential intersected pixels.
 - Blended surfaces are not considered by these effects.
   They are not part of the depth prepass and do not appear in the depth buffer.